githubtraining/using-github-actions-for-ci/responses/add-step.md

 Now that we've got our job created, let's add the step.
+Edit the [workflow file]{{ editUrl }} with the following.

 ```yaml
 on: pull_request_review